Dakshxd1/multi-agent-research-system/README.md

 # AI Research Report Generator

 An autonomous multi-agent research system that explores complex topics, gathers and validates claims from the web, and generates professional Word reports with clickable citations.

+**Problem Statement**
+Manual research for a topic takes a lot of time,prone to mistakes and frequently inconsistent, particularly when combining data from various online sources.
+Another level of complexity is added by check claims for accuracy and credibility.
+Scalability and reliability are limited by the absence of tools to automate end-to-end research, such as topic breakdown, content validation, and coherent report generation.
+By developing a multi-agent system that automates fact-checking, web research, and professional report creation, this project seeks to address that issue while guaranteeing transparency and reliability through verifiable citations.

+**Introduction**
+In today’s fast-paced digital world, people often rely on internet searches to gather information on complex topics.
+IN This project we use an  AI-powered autonomous research system capable of exploring complex topics, validating claims, and createing a professional reports.The entire system runs autonomously and uses technologies like the Gemini API for reasoning, Serper API for web search, and python-docx for document generation

 ##  Objective
 Build an autonomous AI system that: